NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Experiments

-\paragraph{Molecule building} Molecular validity depends on the algorithm used to construct molecules from the 3D clouds of unconnected atoms that are output by most 3D molecular generation models.
-We assess molecular validity using two approaches: (1) the widespread EDM pipeline \cite{Hoogeboom2022EDM} based on bond lookup tables, (2) the pipeline introduced by \citet{Daigavane2024Symphony} and adopted by \citet{Cheng2025Quetzal}, where a molecule is deemed valid if bonds can be assigned using RDKit's MolFromXYZBlock function and rdDetermineBonds module, which uses the xyz2mol package based on the work of \citet{Kim2015xyz2mol}.
-A notable limitation of the EDM pipeline is the absence of aromatic bond handling and a high sensitivity to bond lengths \cite{Daigavane2024Symphony}, which yields systematically lower scores for valid aromatic structures and thus reduces the informative value of these metrics.
+\paragraph{Molecule building} For NEAT as well as for every other model that does not explicitly generate bonds, molecular validity depends on the algorithm used to construct molecules from 3D clouds of unconnected atoms.
+We investigate two approaches: (1) the widespread pipeline by \citet{Hoogeboom2022EDM} based on bond length lookup tables, (2) the pipeline introduced by \citet{Daigavane2024Symphony} and adopted by \citet{Cheng2025Quetzal}, where a molecule is considered valid if bonds can be assigned using RDKit's MolFromXYZBlock function and rdDetermineBonds module, which uses the xyz2mol package based on the work of \citet{Kim2015xyz2mol}.
+A notable limitation of the lookup-based pipeline is the absence of aromatic bond handling and a high sensitivity to bond lengths \citep{Daigavane2024Symphony}, which yields systematically lower scores for valid aromatic structures and thus reduces the informative value of these metrics.
 We also observed that the output of RDKit's rdDetermineBonds module depends on the RDKit version.
 Throughout this work, we use RDKit v2025.9.1.
-A detailed discussion of limitations arising from these bond-assignment-based evaluation pipelines is provided in Appendix~\ref{subsec:observations_on_eval_metrics}.
+A detailed discussion of limitations arising from these bond-assignment-based evaluation pipelines is provided in Appendix~\ref{sec:observations_on_eval_metrics}.